|

 churches today.

-- The hall was divided into two
+- British halls were often divided into two

 - The smaller of the two rooms was